livingdocsIO/documentation/content/guides/documents/document-design/data-migrations/index.md

 - changes in the design's wrapper or any of the layout's wrappers
 - changes in the assets of a design
 - adding a new directive to a component (will be empty)
-- adding a new layout
+- adding a new Content Type
 - moving a directive from one HTML tag to another in the same component
 - removing or adding a `doc-optional` directive (`doc-optional` is never breaking)
 - removing or changing a component property on a component (will be silently ignored)